University of Colorado Denver: School of Public Affairs

-The School of Public Affairs at CU Denver is ranked 25th among schools of public affairs in the United States and is fully accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
+The School of Public Affairs at CU Denver is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).
 The school offers a number of highly ranked programs, including environmental policy, nonprofit management and public management.
 The online Master of Criminal Justice program was recently ranked in the top 10 nationwide by U.S. News & World Report.
 Students can choose from a wide range of innovative Master of Public Affairs and Master of Criminal Justice concentrations.
 The school also offers a Ph.D. in Public Affairs and recently launched a highly successful Bachelor of Criminal Justice undergraduate degree.
-Through community events and the timely research of the Buechner Institute for Governance, the School of Public Affairs is committed to making a real impact in Colorado, the region and beyond.

 Rankings

-The graduate school ranked 68th in the biological sciences in 2007.
-The Music Business Program was ranked in the top 11 in the U.S. by billboard magazine in 2014.
-In 2009, the university ranked 34th on the Forbes list of best public colleges.
-For 2021, U.S. News & World Report ranked the university 113th in Top Public Schools, 106th in Top Performers on Social Mobility, and 161th in Best Undergraduate Engineering Programs.
-In 2007, the Business School was the fifth Best Graduate School for Physician – Executives according to Modern Healthcare.
+For 2021, U.S. News & World Report ranked the university 113th in Top Public Schools, 106th in Top Performers on Social Mobility, and 161st in Best Undergraduate Engineering Programs.

+Relations with foreign universities

+CU Denver maintains a joint education program with China Agricultural University in Beijing, operated at International College Beijing (ICB) on the CAU campus.
+Beijing students at ICB can attain a four-year degree in either economics or communications from CU Denver, with the opportunity to study abroad at the Denver campus.

 Student life

 University of Colorado Denver has over 100 student organizations, honor societies, professional organizations and faith-based groups, that offer social, service, and professional opportunities for their members within the university and community.
 First time freshmen and first time international students at the downtown campus are encouraged to live on campus in the Campus Village Residence Halls, a student housing complex at the Auraria Campus for students, faculty and staff from any of the three schools that share the campus.
-CU Denver provides a variety of sports and recreation activities to students, faculty and staff, including personal training, intramural basketball, volleyball, soccer, squash, and tennis, and sports equipment check out for on or off campus use.
+CU Denver provides a variety of sports and recreation activities to students, faculty and staff, including personal training, intramural basketball, volleyball, soccer, squash, and tennis, and sports equipment checkout for on or off campus use.

-The CU Denver student newspaper is called the "CU Denver Sentry".
-The Distinguished Lecture Series hosts an array of speakers, that have included David Horowitz and Malcolm-Jamal Warner.
+The CU Denver student newspaper is the CU Denver Sentry.
+The Distinguished Lecture Series hosts an array of speakers which has included David Horowitz and Malcolm-Jamal Warner.
 The Tivoli Student Union serves as a student center for the Community College of Denver, Metropolitan State University of Denver and University of Colorado Denver.

+Club sports

+While CU Denver does not sponsor officially sanctioned collegiate athletic programs, the school does offer several club athletic teams.
+These include men's and women's basketball, men's soccer, men's volleyball, cheer, cycling, powerlifting, swimming, and tennis.
+CU Denver's club teams compete against other programs in Colorado and the greater mountain west region.